-The Access to Justice Practicum funds outstanding recent law graduates to work for one year at members of the Pro Bono Network of the Americas, tackling systemic problems facing poor and marginalized communities in Argentina, Colombia and Mexico.
+The Access to Justice Practicum funds outstanding recent law graduates to work for one year at members of the Pro Bono Network of the Americas, tackling systemic problems facing poor and marginalized communities.
 It creates a new channel to diverse public interest law careers, providing participants (“Practitioners”) with hands-on experience and support, including a one-week intensive training program during the year.

 The Practicum seeks over time to transform the nature of legal services available to high-needs people across Latin America.
 Legal education in the region is formal, not practical, and many people lack access to justice.
 The Practicum will give starting lawyers the opportunity to pursue careers in the public interest.